ChristopherDaigle/Academic_Research/value_added_school_selection/README.md

 >> *	`posCol` = college position

 `PLAYER_nfl.xlsx`
-- Every NFL player on a roster since 2002 (**ERROR: TIME FRAME IS EARLIER**) (** the variable "start" is the year the player started in the NFL.
+- Every NFL player on a roster since 2002 (**ERROR: TIME FRAME IS EARLIER  | The variable "start" is the year the player started in the NFL.
 However, the data itself is taken from the seasons spanning 2002 - 2019.
 Anyone with a start year on or before 2004 can be dropped because there wont be anything from the recruit data to merge with.
-2005 will likely see some mergable observations trickle in and start picking up in 2006.  **)
+2005 will likely see some mergable observations trickle in and start picking up in 2006.**)
-- Merge **all columns** onto “recruit247” (**VALIDATE: MERGED ALL?**)
+- Merge **all columns** onto “recruit247” (**VALIDATE: MERGED ALL?  | This was ment to say keep all variables from the PLAYER_nfl.
+Merge on individual player as in the other datasets.**)
-- recruit data starts in 2002 so no one will show up in the PLAYER_NFL until at least 2004 (**ERROR: TIME FRAME STARTS 2000**)
+- recruit data starts in 2002 so no one will show up in the PLAYER_NFL until at least 2004 (**ERROR: TIME FRAME STARTS 2000  | That's my bad, I should have dropped those before hand.
+There are various quality control and specification reasons to drop recruits in 2000-2001.
+I have a hard time parting with the data but lets drop observations for years 2000 and 2001 in recruit247 data. **)
-- The variable start is the year they started in the NFL so you should be able to filter out anything before 2004 (**VALIDATE: REMOVED ALL BEFORE 2000**)
+- The variable start is the year they started in the NFL so you should be able to filter out anything before 2004 (**VALIDATE: REMOVED ALL BEFORE 2000  | IF we start with recruit data on year 2002, then you can safely/conservatively remove all players with a start date = 2003 or earlier.
+Keeping 2004 is playing it very safe because there is tiny chance mergable players happen in that year.
+If nothing happens on the first pass for start = 2004 folks, then move right along to 2005.
+Some 2002 recruits should start to arrive in 2005 and a wave in 2006 and thereafter. **)
 > *	`UNITID` is coded as the most recent school
 >> * May match with `UNITID_col` or `UNITID_comRec` in `recruit247`
 > * `pos1` and `pos2` in `PLAYER_nfl` may help with the merge